nolanimations/hoja-device-fw/README.md

 ---

 **PROGCC V3 AND V3.1 ARE EXPERIMENTAL AND UNTESTED!**
 I do not own these controller versions, so I cannot test this firmware on them.
 While they should work fine, flash these firmware versions at your own risk!
+Make sure to use the correct controller version folder in `/builds`.

 ---